blocknetdx/xquery-v2/README.md

 On this screen you should see an option to track a number of available tables.
 Click, "Track All"

-The main table of interest is the `xquery` table, which is where you can query for indexed EVM data.
-Some other tables, such as the `indexer_state` table might also be of interest, as it provides data about the most recently indexed block.
+In the previous version of `xquery2`, the main table of interest was the `xquery` table, which is where one could query for a variety of indexed EVM data.
+It seems the `xquery` table is not utilized or populated in the latest version of `xquery2` (confirming this now w/ Riku...), but lots of interesting data is available for querying in the other tables and aggregates.

 ## Tests